randdusing/cordova-plugin-bluetoothle/readme.md

 ### Notifications ###
 Notifications work slightly differently between Android and iOS.
-On Android, you should wait for the ```notificationSent``` event before calling notify() again.
-On iOS, you need to check the notify() callback for the sent property.
-If the sent property is set to false, you should wait until receiving the ```peripheralManagerIsReadyToUpdateSubscribers``` event to resend the notification.
+Queueing for notifications is currently only implemented on Android.
+On Android, the notify() success callback will always include ```sent: true```.
+On iOS, if the sent property is set to false, you should wait until receiving the ```peripheralManagerIsReadyToUpdateSubscribers``` event to resend the notification.
 In future versions, I hope to standardize the functionality between platforms.

 ### Descriptors ###